CodeSolutionsDev/ServerAssistantAI/README.md

 ### **Expand with Addons:**

-* 🧠 **Advanced Question Detection (Coming Soon):** Addon using a custom-trained model to detect questions more accurately, reducing false positives and false negatives.
+* 🧠 **Advanced Question Detection:** Addon using a custom-trained model to detect questions more accurately, reducing false positives and false negatives.
 * 🌍 **Diverse Providers & Models:** Access additional AI providers and models to tailor the AI capabilities to your server’s needs.

 ### **Developer API:**